irismessage/sys2-coursework/answers.md

 ![](question10/Screenshot 2023-12-14 130937.png)

 ## Question 11

+Summary: not encrypted, see username and password, compare hex dump to packet data

 Bob transfer: neither username nor password nor data are encrypted.
 You can see the credentials sent in plaintext clearly highlighted in the screenshot.
 You can also see in the wikipedia screenshot that ftp is unencrypted.